 Developing inherent qualities: In classrooms and regular city environments, with a strong emphasis on academic competition, children are deprived of the opportunity to develop their inherent qualities.

 These cannot be taught through text books or practiced in simulated conditions.
 Children need to be immersed in a real life experience that inherently carries within it the seed of such possibilities – to naturally reveal and enhance these qualities.
 A trek offers that experience.

 During the course of the trek, and through the many activities conducted the children are able to learn and experience several things –

-The possibilities are so exciting that all of us working on this program are fired by the potential it has to impact children and junior youth.
+The possibilities are so exciting that all of us working on this program are fired by the potential it has to impact children.

 Since each Family batch has several families, the trek is filled with joyful interactions.
 The children, across families,work together in teams.
 Parents get to spend time with other parents while the children are engaged with their responsibilities.
 Reflection sessions every evening further enhances the entire experience!

 Needless to say, they also get to learn about the mountains, rocks, seasonal changes and its correlation with the flora and fauna.
 They get to see the immensity of space while gazing at the Milky Way – triggering their enthusiasm to understand the concepts of time and space and much much more!